awitkowski0/thematic-superheroes/README.md

 # Thematic Superheroes

 Welcome to **Thematic Superheroes**, a Fabric Minecraft mod that transforms your game into the ultimate superhero playground!
 Craft iconic suits and wield unique powers as Superman, Batman, Wonder Woman, Red Hood, Invincible, and 50+ other heroes from comics, shows, and movies.
-Join our vibrant community on our official server or Discord to craft suits, battle, and build epic bases!
+Join our community on our official server or Discord!

 ## About the Mod
 - **Minecraft Versions**: 1.20.1 (Fabric)